codebar/tutorials/version-control/command-line/tutorial.md

 Before we can add files to a remote repository, we need to have created an account with a service that is hosting that repository.
 If you've not done that yet, head over to our tutorial: Get set-up with [Git and GitHub](../set-up/tutorial.html).

-If you've already done that, then great - simply run the commands below, adding in the correct remote repository URL, such as `https://github.com/codebar/tutorials.git`.
+If you've already done that, then great - just run the commands below, adding in the correct remote repository URL, such as `https://github.com/codebar/tutorials.git`.

 ```bash
 $ git remote add origin <repository-url>
 $ git push -u origin master
 ```

 > This is worth repeating: We first add the location of a remote repository, in our case the remote repo is on Github and we've callled it 'origin' as it's the original repository we cloned down to our system.
 Then we 'push' our changes to the origin's 'master' branch.
-When there, we can raise a new 'pull Request' (PR) to get the changes 'merged' into the live code.
+When there, we can raise a new 'Pull Request' (PR) to get the changes 'merged' into the live code.
 Check out 'Get set-up with [Git and GitHub]'(../set-up/tutorial.html) tutorial for full details around this.

 #### What is `remote`?

+`remote` is the URL of your repository in any online repository hosting service, such as GitHub.
+The command `git remote` lists all the remote repositories you have configured.
+You could have the same repository stored in many places like GitHub and GitLab or Heroku and in such cases you will add a remote repository reference to you local machine, as we did above, for each of the remote repositories you have.
-`remote` is simply the URL of your repository in any online repository hosting service, such as GitHub.
+`remote` is the URL of your repository in any online repository hosting service, such as GitHub.
 The command `git remote` lists all the remote repositories you have configured.
 You could have the same repository stored in many places like GitHub and GitLab or Heroku and in such cases you will add a remote repository reference to you local machine, as we did above, for each of the remote repositories you have.

 The structure of the command to add a new `remote` is `git remote <add|remove> <name of remote> <url of remote>`.